earlgreytech/neutron-spec/neutron-abi.md

 * Structures are easily built up like `c.prefix_info.character` and `a.prefix_info.owner` where both owner and character belong to the prefix_info "structure".

 With the CoMap concept combined with this ABI, it is trivial to not only send multiple pieces of data as parameters into calling contracts, but to also return multiple pieces of data as results from the called contract.
 The same ABI rules apply.

+All integer types unless indicated are displayed as little endian numbers

 ## Key encoding